ConnectorSolutions/MT5-Trading/README.md

 ## Contributing

 We welcome contributions from the community to enhance our software.
-If you are interested in contributing to Connector Solutions, please follow the guidelines outlined in the [contribution guide](https://github.com/ConnectorSolutions/MT5-Trading/blob/main/cs_multi_manual_en.pdf).
+If you are interested in contributing to Connector Solutions, please follow the guidelines outlined in the (https://github.com/ConnectorSolutions/MT5-Trading/blob/main/cs_multi_manual_en.pdf).

 ## Contact